Visualizing Student Debt Contest

 Visualizations can render data to make it meaningful for people around the world.
 Furthermore, they are able to reveal what might be either changed or strengthened through policy and individual action.
 To draw on this potential, The VizE Lab and The Dignity+Debt Network are calling for data visualizations, maps, or short documentary films and photography that portray student loan debt.
 See our own “The Problem of Colored Lines” gallery on racial disparities and the student loan crisis, inspired by the drawings of W.E.B.
 DuBois.

-- Among the 4 finalists, a single person (or team) will be awarded an additional $1,000 by lottery.
+- Among these 4 finalists, one entrant (or team) will be awarded an additional $1,000 by lottery

 GUIDELINES FOR ENTRANTS